sinch/ios-app-to-phone-tutorial/readme.md

 }
 @end
 ```

-and synthesize the properties, by adding `@synthesize phoneNumber, callButton;`
+Next, synthesize the properties by adding `@synthesize phoneNumber, callButton;`.

-Create a method call `initSinchClient`, add your application key and secret, and set the username to anything you want.
-In this tutorial we are not going to have any login functionality, as this is just a basic calling app skeleton.
+Create a method called `initSinchClient`, add your application key and secret, and choose a username.
+In this tutorial we are not going to have any login functionality because this is just a basic calling app skeleton.

 ```
 -(void)initSinchClient
 {
     _client = [Sinch clientWithApplicationKey:@"your_key"
             	            applicationSecret:@"your_secret"
                               environmentHost:@"sandbox.sinch.com"
                                        userId:@"anything you want"];
     _client.callClient.delegate = self;
     [_client setSupportCalling:YES];
     [_client start];}
 ```

-As you can see you have a warning now, lets fix that by adding the `SINCallClientDelegate` to the `ViewController.h` file
+As you can see, you now have a warning.
+Let’s fix that by adding the `SINCallClientDelegate` to the `ViewController.h` file:

 `@interface ViewController : UIViewController
 <SINCallClientDelegate>`

-For those of that have followed the [iOS app to app calling tutorial](https://www.sinch.com/tutorials/ios-simple-voice-app-tutorial/), you might notice that we are not listening to active connections with `[_client startListeningOnActiveConnection]`, and that is because it's not necessary when you only want to make PSTN calls and outgoing calls.
+If you have followed the [iOS app-to-app calling tutorial](https://www.sinch.com/tutorials/ios-simple-voice-app-tutorial/), you might notice that we are not listening to active connections with `[_client startListeningOnActiveConnection]`.
+That’s because it's unnecessary when you only want to make PSTN and outgoing calls.

-Also, if you do not start an active connection, this will save you money.
+Also, not starting an active connection will save you money.

-This all the setup needed to make PSTN (app to phone) calls.
-Next, we will implement a placing the call functionality.
+This all the setup needed to make PSTN (app-to-phone) calls.
+Next, we will implement a “placing the call” functionality.

 ##Making a call
-Change the `call:` action to look like this
+Change the `call:` action to look like this:

 ```
 - (IBAction)call:(id)sender {
     if (_call == nil)
 	{
         _call = [[_client callClient] callPhoneNumber:phoneNumber.text];
         [callButton setTitle:@"Hangup" forState:UIControlStateNormal];
 	}
     else
 	{
         [_call hangup];
         [callButton setTitle:@"Call" forState:UIControlStateNormal];
 	}

 }
 ```

-What we are doing here is changing the functionality to either call or hang-up.
+This changes the functionality either to call or hang up.

-And that’s it for making a call.
-For a production app, your next steps would be to implement the `SINCallDelegate` protocol so you can make UI changes on `callDidEnd`, or `callDidEstablish`, for example.
+And there you have it.
+For a production app, your next steps will be to implement the `SINCallDelegate` protocol so you can make UI changes on `callDidEnd` or `callDidEstablish`, for example.

 Happy coding!

 [Christian](https://www.sinch.com/author/christian/)

-If you enjoyed this tutorial, take a look at our other iOS and [app calling tutorials](https://www.sinch.com/tutorials/?tags%5B%5D=app-to-app&tags%5B%5D=app-to-phone).
+If you enjoyed this tutorial, read our other iOS and [app-calling tutorials](https://www.sinch.com/tutorials/?tags%5B%5D=app-to-app&tags%5B%5D=app-to-phone).